-Capital Power owns and operates Clover Bar Landfill Gas Facility, recently repowered under a life extension project to a 2 MW facility located in Edmonton, Alberta.
-The landfill gas collection system was commissioned in 1992 to provide gas to the process facility for cleaning and flaring and under the life extension work is expected to operate until 2023 or 2024.
+Capital Power owns and operates Clover Bar Landfill Gas facility, recently repowered under a life extension project to a 2 MW facility located in Edmonton, Alberta.
+The landfill gas collection system was commissioned in 1992 to provide gas to the process facility for cleaning and flaring and under the life extension work continues to operate in 2024.
+Capital Power has entered into a joint venture with the City of Edmonton as of January of 2023, for the design, development, and potential construction of a new renewable natural gas facility and, if constructed, will result in the decommissioning of the power generation facility.